 Improper grazing management reduces composition of bunchgrasses and reduces ground cover (resulting in a transition to the Midgrass Savannah Community, 1.2).
-This decreases the function of the water cycle: infiltration declines and runoff increases due to poor ground cover, rainfall splash, soil capping, low organic matter and poor structure.
+This decreases the quality of the water cycle: Infiltration declines and runoff increases due to poor ground cover, rainfall splash, soil capping, low organic matter and poor structure.
 Combining sparse ground cover with intensive rainfall creates conditions that increase the frequency and severity of flooding.
 The decline in the quality of the understory component and the increase in shrub canopy cover cause soil erosion to accelerate, surface runoff quality to decline, and sedimentation to increase.
 Streambank stability will decline and erosion of waterways will increase.

 In the Woodland State interception of rainfall by tree canopies increases.
-This reduces the amount of rainfall reaching the soil surface.
-The funneling effect of the canopy increases stemflow and soil moisture at tree bases.
+This reduces the amount of rainfall reaching the surface.
+Stemflow increases due to the funneling effect of the canopy, which increases soil moisture at tree bases.
 Trees have increased transpiration compared to grasses, especially evergreen species such as live oak and juniper.
-The increased transpiration reduces the amount of water available for other plants to use.
+The increased transpiration reduces the amount of water available for deep percolation into aquifers.
 An increase in woody canopy creates a decline in grass cover, which has similar impacts as those described for improper grazing above.
+The return of the Woodland State to the Tallgrass Savannah Community through brush management and good grazing management can help improve the hydrologic function of the site.
+Under the dense canopy of a mature woodland, leaf litter builds up.
+This increases soil organic matter, builds structure, improves infiltration, and reduces surface erosion.
+These conditions improve the function of the water cycle compared to lower levels of canopy cover.